OMR-PRAIG-UA-ES/DIDONE-YOLO/README.md

 python test.py --model PATH_TO_CHECKPOINT --data datasets/didone/data.yaml
 ```
 Where `PATH_TO_CHECKPOINT`is the path to the checkpoint file of the trained YOLO model.

+---

+This code is part of REPERTORIUM project, funded by the European Union’s Horizon Europe programme under grant agreement No 101095065.